Dar es Salaam is Tanzania’s financial and political hub though it lost its status as official capital.

 Dar es Salaam offers dozens of beautiful inexpensive beach resorts and all manner of beach and ocean activities – sailing, kayaking, scuba, kite surfing.

-The city is only 90-minute boat ride away from Zanzibar for world class getaways or a bit further for other easy weekend trips.
+The city is only a 90-minute boat ride away from Zanzibar for world-class getaways or a bit further for other easy weekend trips.

 Warnings & Dangers in Dar es Salaam

 If you go and visit Dar es Salaam, chances are you will have no negative experiences or incidents.
 However, it is a city where you should be vigilant and take all possible precautions measures to minimize the risk of something going wrong.

 Public transportation is not the safest or the most convenient option: you are highly advised to call your reliable taxi driver instead of hailing one on the streets, and public transport is where the pickpockets and thieves operate.

 There is an extreme threat to petty crime.
 Pickpockets are practically an everyday occurrence.
 You should be extremely careful when handling your valuables and never carry your money in a purse or a pocket.
 Never carry all your money in the same place, and be aware of your surroundings at all times.